-This is a simple 10 Step Walking with Mindfulness Exercise that I use with members of Cotswold Natural Mindfulness and clients who join me for Life Guiding Sessions.
+This is a simple 10 Step Walking with Mindfulness Exercise that I use with members of Cotswold Natural Mindfulness and clients who join me for Natural Mindfulness Guiding Training.
 It can be practiced anywhere although there are added benefits if you walk in nature.

 1. Most mindfulness exercises start by having you sit in a chair and closing your eyes, but for Mindfulness Walking you need to get up and start moving.
 It doesn’t matter where, and in some ways, it is better if you don’t have a set destination in mind, as mindfulness is about the process as opposed to the outcome.
 So you just start walking.

 2. As you are walking, pay attention to your breathing.
 Notice the sensations associated with breathing in and out.
 Pay attention to what parts of your body move as you breathe in and out.
 Spend a few minutes focusing your attention on the full experience of breathing.
 Immerse yourself completely in this experience.
 Imagine you are “riding the waves” of your own breathing.